pat/ruby-event-guides/railscamp/README.md

 - Where can I get hold of the @railscamp_au Twitter account details?

 Contact the previous Rails Camp organizers.
+Ruby AU is working on a better thing for this.